grobian/carbon-c-relay/README.md

 aggregation rule, both per-cluster, per-host and total aggregations are produced.
 Obviously, the input metrics define which hosts and clusters are produced.

+With use of the `send to` clause, aggregations can be made more intuitive and less error-prone.
+Consider the below example:

+    cluster graphite fnv1a_ch ip1 ip2 ip3;

+    aggregate ^sys\.somemetric
+        every 60 seconds
+        expire after 75 seconds
+        compute sum write to
+            sys.somemetric
+        send to graphite
+        stop
+        ;

+    match * send to graphite;

+It sends all incoming metrics to the graphite cluster, except the sys.somemetric ones, which it replaces with a sum of all the incoming ones.
+Without a `stop` in the aggregate, this causes a loop, and without the `send to`, the metric name can't be kept its original name, for the output now directly goes to the cluster.

 Performance